2021: EGU Ralph Alger Bagnold Medal

 2004 onwards: Editorial Board Member, Geomorphology.

 Joanna Bullard’s research focuses on aeolian processes, landforms and sediments in both dryland and coastal environments.
 It contributes to debates concerning, and our understanding of, the responses of arid and coastal aeolian systems to climate fluctuations and the potential importance of aeolian processes in global biogeochemical cycles.
-Recent research projects have focused on dust emissions in cold climates, the identification of sub-basin scale aeolian dust sources using remote sensing imagery, and coastal dune development and geomorphology on the UK North Sea coast.
+Recent research projects have focused on the identification of sub-basin scale aeolian dust sources using remote sensing imagery, and coastal dune development and geomorphology on the UK North Sea coast.

-She is currently researching the sources, transport, distribution and impacts of dust generated within the high latitudes (defined as ≥50°N and ≥40°S).
-This involves collaboration with colleagues specialising in remote sensing and modelling of dust emissions, and also a series of major field campaigns in Iceland (2015-16) and Greenland (2017-2019) to determine dust emission processes and the impact of dust inputs to Arctic lakes and soils.
+Joanna is currently working on two main research themes.
+First, she is researching the sources, transport, distribution and impacts of dust generated within the high latitudes (defined as ≥50°N and ≥40°S).
+This involves collaboration with colleagues specialising in remote sensing and modelling of dust emissions, and also involved a series of major field campaigns in Iceland (2015-16) and Greenland (2017-2019) to determine dust emission processes and the impact of dust inputs to Arctic lakes and soils.

-Joanna teaches physical geography, including specialist topics such as aeolian processes and landforms.
+Joanna teaches physical geography at levels 4-7.
+This includes the introductory Quantitative Methods for Geographers, second year Earth Surface Processes and Landforms and specialist topics such as aeolian processes and landforms.
 She runs the final year dryland environments fieldtrip which currently takes place in Namibia.

 Current postgraduate research students